-- Value for the format key in the FEEDS setting: csv - Exporter used: CsvItemExporter - To specify columns to export and their order use FEED_EXPORT_FIELDS.
+- Value for the format key in the FEEDS setting: csv - Exporter used: CsvItemExporter - To specify columns to export, their order and their column names, use FEED_EXPORT_FIELDS.
 Other feed exporters can also use this option, but it is important for CSV because unlike many other export formats CSV uses a fixed header.

-- Value for the format key in the FEEDS setting: xml - Exporter used: XmlltemExporter
+- Value for the format key in the FEEDS setting: xml - Exporter used: XmlItemExporter